hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-2.md

 <div style='text-align: justify;'>
- To examine the precision of the deposited flexible electrode, a picture of them was taken using an optical microscope, as depicted in Fig.7.
+To assess the precision of the deposited flexible electrodes, their structure was analyzed using an optical microscope, as illustrated in Fig. 7.
    <br>
    <br>
 </div>